kyma-incubator/compass/docs/internal/proposals/error-handling/error-handling.md

 # Error handling in Director GraphQL

 Errors can originate from different sources.
-This document describes our approach of handling them internally and presenting them in the readable form for the users.
+This document describes our approach to handling them internally and presenting them in a readable form to the users.

 ## Errors displayed to the user

 Errors that are returned to the user can be split into two groups, based on the error handling approach.
-Errors that originate from external systems, libraries, panics, and directly not depend on the user input are handled as the internal one.
+Errors that originate from external systems, libraries, panics, and directly not dependent on the user input are handled as the internal one.
 Such errors are returned to the user as the `InternalError` type.
-Errors that directly depend on the user input are classified as separate types which in detail describes the nature of a problem.
+Errors that directly depend on the user input are classified as separate types.

 ## Custom errors and error codes